sciZer0/7/v/README.md

 * funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
 * funding documentation and research.

 *The first 30 persons might be appointed to the positions of Contributor by an initiative group.
-And it might be an enough number to start the blockchain  and make the fair airdrop, and after which, it might be possible to form a final list of 150 Contributors along the way — through democratic voting (Competitive Quadratic Voting).*
+And it might be an enough number to start the blockchain  and make the fair airdrop, and after which, it might be possible to form a full list of 150 Contributors along the way — through democratic voting (Competitive Quadratic Voting).*